szze/SpecFlowPlus-Resources/FAQ.md

 <h1 id="Licensing">Licensing</h1>

 ## How is SpecFlow+ licensed?
 SpecFlow+ is licensed per user.
 A single license entitles a single user to execute tests with SpecFlow+ on any number of local or remote machines (including build servers).
+Build servers do not require a separate license.
+Each user who triggers builds that involve SpecFlow+ either locally or on a build server (e.g. through checking in a Gherkin file) requires a license.
+Users of the LivingDoc VSTS plugin require a license as well.

 More details on SpecFlow+ licensing can be found [[here|http://www.specflow.org/plus/licensing/]].